botpress/botpress/docs/getting_started/components.md

 Although NLU is optional, a bot without NLU would have to rely on obsolete techniques such as keywords detection to process the incoming messages and reply correctly.

 NLU is a subset of NLP (_Natural Language Processing_).
 NLU is, in general, a very complex subject involving linguistics and machine learning.
-Fortunately, there are many providers that allow us to abstract all these complexities, such as [LUIS](https://luis.ai) (Microsoft), [DialogFlow](https://dialogflow.com/) (Google), [IBM Watson](https://www.ibm.com/watson/services/natural-language-understanding/) and [RASA](https://github.com/RasaHQ/rasa_nlu).
+Fortunately, there are many providers that allow us to abstract all these complexities, such as [LUIS](https://www.luis.ai) (Microsoft), [DialogFlow](https://dialogflow.com/) (Google), [IBM Watson](https://www.ibm.com/watson/services/natural-language-understanding/) and [RASA](https://github.com/RasaHQ/rasa_nlu).

-NLU is available in Botpress by installing a module called [`botpress-nlu`](https://github.com/botpress/botpress-nlu), which provides this functionality by connecting to any of these providers.
+NLU is available in Botpress by installing the [`botpress-nlu`](https://github.com/botpress/modules/tree/master/functionals/botpress-nlu) module and can be connected to any of these providers.

 ## Dialogue Manager <a class="toc" id="dialogue" href="#dialogue"></a>